zshoals/zshoals.github.io/docs/bitset-ecs/bitset.md

 Someone will point out that this wastes a lot of memory, and that the data we will be iterating over in the future will not be tightly packed together.
 You are correct.
 However, our focus is not maximal performance or minimum memory usage; it's ease of implementation while gaining the benefits of the ECS design pattern.
 Additionally, I've run some math on the memory usage before.
 Even in very pessimistic cases (but like, actually reality based, so again no 10000000000000 element boids simulation), you're using maybe 150 megabytes of RAM total for the entire ECS state, with a lot of it unused.
 That's like half of a Firefox tab, so I'm not really going to cry about it.
 If you absolutely need to minimize memory usage, or you need really high entity counts with an absolutely metric ton of unique non-tag data-carrying components, this is not the implementation for you.

 There's not really to much to components; they're just arrays of data that you can index into via the ID bits of an entity.
+The main catch here comes from the entity side; we have to make sure that entities that have been stored perform a check against the global entity generation first, to make sure that entity is permitted to access the component storage.

 # Tags
 Tags are special cased components.
 They're often used as on/off flags to indicate functionality that an entity may have (Movable, Rotatable, CanShoot, etc.).
 In our bitset ECS, we'll simply treat a tag as a component with empty data storage and only the bitset available to use.